 Content Formats

-How your format your content also plays a role in how engaging it is, and how well it fits with your brand.
+How your format your content also plays a role in how engaging it is, and how well it fits with how you are working to build brand awareness.

 For example, short-form posts are faster reads and are more shareable, but long-form posts are more authoritative and useful (as general rules).